 Apart from these major rules, you must stick by before going all Gung Ho into buying a UAS; there are other sides of the story you should consider.
 First of all, if you’ve decided into buying and operation a drone used for recreational and hobby purposes, you should know that failure to register your UAS as a hobby aircraft model could attract some nasty fines.

 Moreover, when you actually head out to buy the drone, the first thing you must do is to check out the drone’s weight and determine its category.
 If it weighs more than 0.55 pounds but less than 55 pounds, then you will need to register it.

 - Drone operators must never break eye contact with the drone and must keep a sharp lookout for any manned aircraft.
 In the case of an imminent collision with an aerial vehicle, the drone’s pilot must be able to steer the drone away.

-- If the UAS is in danger of colliding with an incoming manned aircraft or directly trespasses a property, the pilot is legally bound to discontinue the flight.
+- If the UAS is in danger of colliding with an incoming UAV or directly trespasses a property, the pilot should discontinue the flight at once.
 Failure to do so results in high fines.

 - Before launching the drone into the atmosphere, the pilot must correctly assess the weather conditions.
 If the weather conditions shift during the flight, the pilot must discontinue the flight in order the ensure the drone’s structural integrity.

 - The pilot must know if there are any airspace restrictions before flying the drone;